bernardosecades/bernardosecades.github.io/_posts/2017-05-01-functional-integration-tests-for-standalone-symfony-bundles.md

 }
 {% endhighlight %}

-Create the file `config_test.yml` with next lines to load our services in test environment:
+Create the file `config_test.yml` with next lines to load your services in test environment:

 {% highlight yml startinline linenos=table %}